IliaIdakiev/ngrx-action-bundles/projects/ngrx-action-bundles/README.md

 ### Unique Action Id - Timestamp

 If you need a unique way to distinguish the actions you can take a look into `createAsyncTimestampBundleWithClear` (check the demo app / loadUsers bundle).
 You will notice that we have something lile `1647882544485.2952` instead of `1647882544485`.
-The `.2952` is added so we can distinguish the actions dispatched in the same tick.
+The `.2952` is added so we can distinguish the actions dispatched right after another (for example in a loop for whatever reason someone would want that).